Flagsmith/flagsmith/docs/docs/deployment/hosting/locally-edge-proxy.md

 ### Health Check

 The Edge Proxy exposes a health check endpoint at `/proxy/health` that responds with a 200 status code if it was able to fetch all its configured environment documents.
-By default, if any update of the configured environment documents takes longer than the allowed grace period (see below), then the health check will return with a 500 status code.
-In some cases, you may want the Edge Proxy to succeed its health checks even if it failed to fetch one or more environment documents, but only if it these documents were successfully fetched at some point in the past.
-You can achieve this using the `environment_update_grace_period_seconds` setting defined below.
+If any environment document could not be fetched during a configurable grace period, the health check will fail with a 500 status code.
+This allows the Edge Proxy to continue reporting as healthy even if the Flagsmith API is temporarily unavailable.

 #### `health_check.environment_update_grace_period_seconds`

 Default: `30`.

 The number of seconds to allow per environment key pair before the environment data stored by the Edge Proxy is considered stale.

-When set to `null`, the cached environment documents are never considered stale and the health check will only return 500 if the documents have never been updated.
+When set to `null`, cached environment documents are never considered stale, and health checks will succeed if all environments were successfully fetched at some point since the Edge Proxy started.

-Since the Edge Proxy updates all environments at once on each polling interval, it only stores when it was last updated once it's updated all documents.
-Thus, the calculation to work out how long before the data is considered stale is as follows (written in pseudo-python-code):
+The effective grace period depends on how many environments the Edge Proxy is configured to serve.
+It can be calculated using the following pseudo-Python code:

 ```python
 total_grace_period_seconds = api_poll_frequency + (environment_update_grace_period_seconds * len(environment_key_pairs))